What is a Guarantor for a Rental Apartment?

 Either way, both of you will see the results on your credit history.
 Not only will both credit scores go down, but creditors can see the late payments and collections.

-If you domiss rent payments, not only may your guarantor be asked to remit those payments, but their credit score may take a devastating hit depending how behind you are.
+If you domiss rent payments, not only may your guarantor be asked to remit those payments, but their credit score may take a devastating hit depending on how behind you are.

 You will most likely be hearing from a disgruntled guarantor if their credit takes a dive because of your financial mismanagement.